github/codeql/docs/codeql/codeql-cli/about-codeql-workspaces.rst

   Note

-  Source dependencies are CodeQL packs that are resolved from the filesystem.
-They might be in the same CodeQL workspace, or specified as a path option in the ``--additional-packs`` argument.
-Source dependencies override any dependencies found in the local package cache and version constraints are ignored.
-This ensures that during local development version mismatches can be ignored.
+  Source dependencies are CodeQL packs that are resolved from the local file system.
+These dependencies can be in the same CodeQL workspace, or specified as a path option using the ``--additional-packs`` argument.
+When you compile and run queries locally, source dependencies override any dependencies found in the local package cache as well as version constraints defined in the ``qlpack.yml``.

+  This is particularly useful in the following situations:

+  - One of the dependencies of the query pack you are running is not yet published.
+Resolving from source is the only way to refernce that pack.
+  - You are making changes to multiple packs at the same time and want to test them together.
+Resolving from source ensures that you are using the version of the pack with your changes in it.

 Example
 ~~~~~~~